-Writing a request for proposal (RFP) is a key business practice that allows issuers to identify the right vendor to solve their biggest challenges.
+Developing a request for proposal (RFP) is a key business practice that allows buyers to identify the right vendor to solve their biggest challenges.
 But creating an effective RFP is no easy task.
-Fortunately, there are best practices you can follow to quickly write RFPs that help you accurately evaluate vendors’ capabilities.
+Fortunately, there are best practices you can follow to quickly write and RFP that help you accurately evaluate vendors’ capabilities.

 5 Tips to Speed Up Your RFP Development and Preparation